About the committee

 Children represent 25-30% of all UK accident and emergency attendances.
 With waiting times increasing and a significant number of children with low acuity conditions arriving at the hospital's 'front doors', an integrated urgent and emergency care system in order to manage the needs of local areas.

 At a time of transition into new unchartered models of care, it is particularly pertinent for providers and service planners to work together to strive to meet set standards to ensure locally bespoke, safe and high quality urgent and emergency care for infants, children and young people.

-The committee's biggest work stream is to monitor, update and revise the Standards for Children and Young People in Emergency Care Settings, an intercollegiate document partnered with:
+The committee's biggest work stream is to monitor, update and revise Facing the Future: Standards for children in emergency care settings, which provides healthcare professionals, providers and service planners with measurable and auditable standards of care applicable to all urgent and emergency care settings in the UK.
+This is an intercollegiate document partnered with: